 Leaving the orchard, I headed for a water fountain that I knew on a main thoroughfare.
 Reaching it, I was quickly reminded that Pompeii is the second-most popular archaeological site in the world (after the Colosseum in Rome), with nearly three million visitors a year.
 I had been wandering in the quiet neighborhoods of the city, which I mostly had to myself.
 The thoroughfare, however, flowed with people, including groups of tourists and schoolkids.
 After refilling my water bottles, I pulled off my backpack and sat down on a 2000-year old bench outside someone's home.
-Globally, tourism levels are expected to return to pre-pandemic numbers in 2024 - roughly 1.4 billion arrivals - according to the United Nations.
+According to the UN, tourism levels globally in 2024 are expected to return to pre-pandemic numbers - roughly 1.4 billion arrivals.
 Europe remains the most popular destination.
-Italy is projected to endure 266 million overnight guests, though many will skip Naples.
-I doubt its citizens will mind.
-Venice gets thirty million visitors a year and is struggling to maintain its authenticity under the crush.
-It has instituted a number of unpopular restrictions - unpopular to tourists.
+Italy is projected to endure 266 million overnight guests.
+I watched the flow of people in the street.
+Not long ago, I would have attached greenhouse gas emission numbers to the tourism industry when discussing it.
+However, shortly after I decided to sell my house, I gave notice to Paul Hawken that April 30th would be my last day on the job.
+What I didn't tell him, I'll say here: no more greenhouse gas numbers.
+Ever.
+I'm not turning away from the crisis, just the numbers.
+I know what they mean and watching their relentless rise had been a big source of my Doldrums.